 What Is Considered a Congregation of People?

 The law varies, but typically that means assemblage of three (3) or more persons.
 Most notably, a group of people in North Carolina citizens were arrested and charged with failure to disperse in connection with a grassroots movement known as "Moral Mondays."
 Protesters were arrested inside the North Carolina legislature, following proposed voting restrictions that would require state-issued photo identification to cast a ballot.

 Failure to Disperse: NC General Statutes Section 14-288.5

 Disorderly Conduct (see above explanation)

 Failure to Disperse (see above explanation)

 Misdemeanor, Punishable by 30 days to 6 months in jail, possible fines, probation, and community service.

 Subsequent violations can lead to felony charges.

-Because North Carolina's criminal laws can sometimes get complicated, particularly surrounding the right to free speech under the First Amendment, it may also be a good idea to consult an experienced criminal defense attorney if you have questions about your specific situation.
+Because North Carolina's disorderly conduct laws can sometimes get complicated, particularly surrounding the right to free speech under the First Amendment, it may be a good idea to consult an experienced criminal defense attorney if you have questions about your case.

 Contact a qualified attorney.